 A 30-year-old female asked:

-can hitting or tapping your back help relieve plurisey? my partner does this for me and it helps but is it good to do?
+Can hitting or tapping your back help relieve plurisey? my partner does this for me and it helps but is it good to do?

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Feels good, do it: Short answer is yes.
 Mechanical percussion helps to break up and mobilize mucus in the chest and "sticky" spots to reduce pleuritic pain.
 It is best done "posturally" -- meaning with the bottom of your lungs higher than the top.
 Simple way is to build wedge of pillows and lie knees-bent, head-down while getting thumped on.
 When done well (not too hard), it also feels good, so why not?!